 Give these easy pie recipes a try.
-Several of these old fashioned pies are unique and almost unknown today, but they are simple to make, and they do taste delicious.
+Several of these old fashioned pies are unique and almost unknown today, but they are quite simple to make, and they taste so delicious.
 So, if you're looking for a dessert pie that's different and conversational, try one of these nostalgic favorites.

 Mom's Recipe Scrapbooks (c.
 1920s)